douglascraigschmidt/LiveLessons/Java8/README.md

 . ex16 - This program implements various ways of computing factorials to demonstrate the performance of alternative techniques and the dangers of sharing unsynchronized state between threads.

+. ex17 -- This example shows various issues associated with using the Java 8 stream reduce() terminal operation, including the need to use the correct identity value and to ensure operations are associative.
+  It also demonstrates what goes wrong when reduce() performs a mutable reduction on a parallel stream.